talker-io/talker-io/README.md

 These can be downloaded from the [nodejs official website](nodejs.org).

 ### Installation
-Open the cli and navigate inside to the package you want to install.
+Open the cli and navigate inside to the package you want to install ([click to learn hot to navigate using cd](https://www.computerhope.com/cdhlp.htm)).
-run the command npm link
+Run the command `npm link`
-then you can run talker-io from any where using `talker-io-client` for the client or `talker-io-server` to start the server
+Then you can run talker-io from any where using `talker-io-client` for the client or `talker-io-server` to start the server